tolauwae/phd-thesis/src/foundations/foundations.typ

 Because the debuggers we discuss in this dissertation are each debuggers for distributed systems, and therefore remote debuggers of a kind, we start with a simple remote debugger.
 However, the easiest way to define such a debugger is to start from a local debugger, and simply add a messaging system on top of it.//---which is the way in which we will present the debugger in this section.

-The rules for our tiny remote debugger are shown in @fig:stlc.debugger#sym.dash.em#[these] rules define the operation of the debugger backend.
+The rules for our tiny remote debugger are shown in @fig:stlc.debugger#sym.dash.em#[these] rules define the remote debugger as a distributed system with a _client_ and a _server_; respectively, modeling the debugger frontend and backend.
-Typically, a debugger will also have a frontend for users to interact with the debugger, but this is beyond the scope of the semantics.
+In the remote debugger, the only role of the client is to supply input from the user, and displaying the output from the debugger.
-The rules therefore only model the interface between the backend and the frontend as a simple messaging system.
+We model these interactions with the outside world through a simple messaging system, where messages arrive in order, one by one, in a message box.

-The evaluation rules in @fig:stlc.debugger are split into two sets, the internal debugging steps (#oparrow) with #operation the debugging operation, and the remote debugging steps ($dbgarrow$), which wraps the former steps.
+The server communicates with the client through an identical message box system, and is responsible for performing the debug commands it receives.

-The rules specific to the remote debugger are highlighted in the figure, without them, the remaining rules define a tiny local debugger.
+The evaluation rules in @fig:stlc.debugger are split into three sets, the server debugging steps (#serverarrow), the client steps (#clientarrow), and the global steps of the remote debugger ($dbgarrow$), which wraps the former steps.

 === The syntax rules of the #remotedbg debugger